wkusaa/t3-headless-cms-oss/README.md

-# T3 App with Credentials Provider with JWT
+# T3 App Headless CMS with Alibaba OSS

 I cloned the T3 App Repo and configured Next Auth to use username and password style of authentication.
+Plus I also added the usage of Alibaba OSS (AWS S3 Alternative) as a storage service for the goal of making a Headless CMS.
 Feel free to clone or fork the repo 😎.

 # Create T3 App